Luis Garcia Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks second in MLB.
+- The Braves pitching staff ranks second in the league with a collective 9.5 strikeouts per nine innings.

-- Braves pitchers combine to allow 182 home runs (1.1 per game), the 10th-fewest in the league.
+- Braves pitchers combine to rank 12th in baseball in home runs surrendered (187 total, 1.2 per game).

-- In his last time out on Sunday, the righty went five innings against the Washington Nationals, allowing two earned runs while surrendering seven hits.
+- The righty's last appearance came on Sunday against the Washington Nationals, when he went 5 2/3 innings, surrendering four earned runs while allowing seven hits.

-- In five games this season, the 28-year-old has put up a 4.33 ERA and 10.7 strikeouts per nine innings, while giving up a batting average of .290 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.